Yankeetown, Florida: History

 Yankeetown was founded in 1923 by the Indiana politician and lawyer Armanis F. Knotts, who moved to the area because of his great love for hunting.
 The settlement was originally an unincorporated village named "Knotts Village", after the founder's surname.
 However, stories have it that the present name comes from a local mail carrier, an "unreconstructed Confederate," who frequently and derisively directed visitors to the settlement that he called "that Yankee town."
 The "Town of Yankeetown" was officially incorporated as a municipality in 1925.

-Yankeetown was initially to be the western end of a 1930s proposed, but never actualized, Cross Florida Canal.
+The town was initially supposed to be the western end of the 1930s proposed, but never actualized, Cross Florida Barge Canal.

+In July and August 1961, the Elvis Presley movie, "Follow That Dream" was filmed in various Florida area, including Yankeetown, and released to theaters in 1962.
+A western extension of US 41 on County Road 40 (Florida State Road 40) is named Follow That Dream Parkway, after the Elvis film.